thymedev/thymedev.github.io/src/docs/betterinvites/README.md

 Verify that the bot has view channel permissions.
 It needs view channel permission to edit messages.

 ### Roles are not being assigned!
 For the bot to give roles, it needs some permissions.
-In the chance that it is lacking those permissions, try kicking and reinviting the bot with [this](https://discord.com/api/oauth2/authorize?client_id=854104839331512400&permissions=2416438512&scope=applications.commands%20bot).
+Try kicking and reinviting the bot with [this](https://thymedev.github.io/invite/betterinvites).
 If the issue still persists, verify that role hierarchies allow BetterInvites to give those roles.
-It cannot give roles higher on the hierarchy than itself. [more info](https://support.discord.com/hc/en-us/articles/214836687-Role-Management-101)
+It cannot give roles higher on the hierarchy than itself. [more info](https://support.discord.com/hc/en-us/articles/214836687-Role-Management-101).

+It will send a message in the server's default channel if someone joins and it cannot give a role.
+This will also happen if a role is deleted.

 ## More Info
 ### Suggestions and bug reports
-Please direct all suggestions and bug reports to [our support server](https://thymedev.github.io/discord).
-If the support server link is broken, feel free to dm CupCake#3841
+Please direct all suggestions and bug reports to [our support server](https://thymedev.github.io/discord.html)

 ### Remove a role invite
 Simply go through the process again and when it asks for roles to assign, just send: